 \myparagraph{Comparison to previous algorithms.} Our algorithm shares some broad features with known algorithms in the literature.
-Any online competitive algorithm needs to capture the tradeoff between weight and urgency when scheduling a packet, so some similarities between these algorithms are inevitable.
+In fact, any online algorithm (with competitive ratio below $2$) needs to capture the tradeoff between weight and urgency when transmitting a packet, so some similarities between these algorithms are inevitable.
 As we found in our earlier attempts, however, the exact mechanism of formalizing this tradeoff is critical, and minor tweaks can dramatically affect the competitive ratio.

-Some prior algorithms used the notion of \emph{optimal provisional schedules}, which coincides with our concept of canonically ordered plans; recall that the plan is the maximum-weight feasible \emph{set} of pending packets rather than their particular schedule.
-For example, the $\phi$-competitive algorithm \textsc{MG} for instances with agreeable deadlines by Li \etal~\cite{Jez_optimal_agreeable_12} (see also~\cite{li_optimal_agreeable_05}) transmits packets from the plan only, either the heaviest packet $h$ or the earliest-deadline packet $e$\footnote{Strictly speaking, this is true for the simplified variant of \textsc{MG}~\cite{Jez_optimal_agreeable_12}, whereas the original \textsc{MG} transmitted either $e$ or another packet \emph{from the plan}, sufficiently heavy compared to both $e$ and $h$~\cite{li_optimal_agreeable_05}.}.
-The same authors~\cite{Li_better_online_07} later designed a modified algorithm called \textsc{DP} (using memory) that achieves competitive ratio $3/\phi\approx 1.854$ for arbitrary instances.
+Some prior algorithms used the notion of the \emph{optimal provisional schedule}, which coincides with our concept of canonically ordered optimal plan; recall that in our paper a plan is defined as a feasible \emph{set} of pending packets rather than their particular schedule.
+For example, the $\phi$-competitive algorithm \textsc{MG} for instances with agreeable deadlines by Li \etal~\cite{li_optimal_agreeable_05} (see also~\cite{Jez_optimal_agreeable_12}) transmits packets from the optimal plan only, either the heaviest packet $h$ or the earliest-deadline packet $e$.
+(Strictly speaking, this is true for the simplified variant of \textsc{MG}~\cite{Jez_optimal_agreeable_12}, whereas the original version of \textsc{MG} transmitted either $e$ or another sufficiently heavy packet from the optimal plan~\cite{li_optimal_agreeable_05}.)
+The same authors~\cite{Li_better_online_07} later designed a modified algorithm called \textsc{DP} that achieves competitive ratio $3/\phi\approx 1.854$ for arbitrary instances.